As a child I learned not to run with scissors. As an adult I learned not to run with other people’s words.

 That which is fruitful for the collective is not always beneficial to the individual.

 I attribute a vivid imagination and a misconstrued sense of meaning for what we often coin as nostalgia.

-The fear of hurting another might actually just be the fear of owning his regret.
+The fear of hurting another might actually just be the fear of owning his or her regret.

 Circumstance does not result in outcome, but instead, brings to light that which already is.